coder-1304/Apache-Solr-doc/search/solr/beginner/Logging-And-Monitoring/Best-Practices.md

 ## Audit Logging

 Enable audit logging to track user actions and system activities for security and compliance purposes.
 This can help in detecting unauthorized access or suspicious behavior.
+Solr has the ability to log an audit trail of all HTTP requests entering the system.

 ## Custom Logging